Many are now waking up to the realisation that there might not be anything more important than our mental & physical health.

 B. Being more self-reliant & self/community-sufficient in acquiring our basic needs is a more resilient & engaged strategy, that simply working for money & consuming what we need from large corporations.

-Yes, you can be healthy by working, becoming an influencer, investing or whatever, so you get loads of cash and can buy all the gym, spa, health food optimised stuff, but…
+Yes, you can be healthy by working, becoming an influencer, investing or whatever, so you get loads of cash and can buy all the gym memberships, spa, health food optimised stuff, but…

 These companies do not always have a net positive on the world.
 Some do, but its very hard if you are shipping worldwide, using plastic & want to keep the price reasonable.

-I would look more to your most local option and learn how you can get your food, clothes & tools in your closest environment.
+I would look more to your most local option and learn how you can get your food, clothes & social life in your local environment.

 In this way we can secure quality of air, water & soil; which we depend on for our health.